 Skip to content

-Convert Canon CR2 to JPEG on Mac with Photos.
+Convert Canon CR2 to JPEG on Mac with Photos, Lightroom, or delivery sizing in GetCompress.
 Keep RAW masters; export JPG for clients and MLS.

 By Petr Samokhin

 Canon CR2 files hold full sensor data for editing.
 Clients, MLS portals, and email want JPEG.
-Convert CR2 to JPG on Mac is an export step, not a replacement for RAW workflow.
+Converting CR2 to JPG on Mac is an export step, not a replacement for your RAW workflow.
 Never overwrite CR2 files.
-Export JPEG copies into deliverables/jpeg/ at the width and quality each portal expects.
-Local export keeps unreleased property photos off online converters.
+Write JPEG copies into deliverables/jpeg/ at the width and quality each portal expects.

 Keep the CR2 master